tomohisa/dcb-events.github.io/docs/libraries/specification.md

 }
 ```

-## ReadOptions
+## Read Options

-An optional parameter to `EventStore.read()` that allows for cursor-based pagination of events.
+An optional parameter to `EventStore.read()` that allows for cursor-based pagination of Events.
 It has two parameters:

-- `from`: an optional [SequencePosition](#sequenceposition) to start streaming events from (depending on the `backwards` flag, this is either a _minimum_ or _maximum_ sequence number of the resulting stream)
+- `from`: an optional [Sequence Position](#sequence-position) to start streaming Events from (depending on the `backwards` flag, this is either a _minimum_ or _maximum_ sequence number of the resulting stream)
-- `backwards`: a flag that, if set to `true`, returns the events in reverse order (default: `false`)
+- `backwards`: a flag that, if set to `true`, returns the Events in reverse order (default: `false`)
-- `limit`: an optional number that, if set, limits the event stream to a maximum number of events.
+- `limit`: an optional number that, if set, limits the event stream to a maximum number of Events.
 This can be useful for retrieving only the last event, for example.

 ```
 ReadOptions {